coalEngine/Silvers/README.md

 - I live in New York.
 - I like cats
-- My favorite video game of all time is The Legend of Zelda: Breath of the Wild
+- My favorite video games of all time are The Legend of Zelda: Breath of the Wild/Undertale

 How to reach me:
 react0rdiscontact@gmail.com or typicalthiery@gmail.com either is fine